lightspeedwp/tour-operator/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-The LSX Tour Operators plugin brings live availability, bookings, digital itineraries, and other post types tour operators need to succeed.
+The LSX Tour Operators is plugin specially designed & developed for the tourism and travel industry.
+Build to showcase your tours and accommodation.

 == Description ==